Technical Guide for API Partners

 - Similar to using the /products/modified-since endpoint, you’ll use the /availability/schedules/modified-since endpoint to get availability for all products.
 Getting everything at once and updating only new or modified availability schedules will speed up ingestion and ensure availability is not stale.

-- We recommend doing checks at least every hour to ensure that your travelers see the most up-to-date pricing and availability.
+- We recommend polling this service every 15 minutes to look for updates and to avoid any discrepancies.
+It’s essential to conduct these checks at least every hour to ensure that your travelers see the most up-to-date pricing and availability.
 A product’s availability is considered modified if a supplier makes changes to pricing or availability.

 /availability/schedules/{product-code}